 Welcome Foolish Mortals . . . to another Inside the Magic Fav Five!
 In this ethereal edition, we’ll take a paranormal peek at five famous phantoms from Walt Disney’s Haunted Mansion attraction.
 Join me now, if you dare, as explore these fearsome phantoms “Practicing their terror with ghoulish delight”

-The Ghost Host – Originally our narrator-tour guide into the smoldering sanctum of the supernatural was not a ghost at all, but instead a creepy crow called Lucifer (his appearance is still seen in various locations throughout the haunted attraction.
-Instead this non-corporeal entity is only heard by adventurous guests aboard their Doombuggies.
+Originally our narrator-tour guide into the smoldering sanctum of the supernatural was not a ghost at all, but instead, a creepy crow called Lucifer his appearance is still seen in various locations throughout the haunted attraction.
+This non-corporeal entity is only heard by adventurous guests aboard their Doombuggies.
 Voiced by the Legendary Paul Frees (Fantastic Four’s The Thing, The Pillsbury Doughboy, Fruit Loop’s Toucan Sam, The Jolly Green Giant and as the ghostly spokes-spirt Boo Berry).
 While Frees’ signature sound spooks the Haunted Mansions in Florida and California (except for Anaheim’s Haunted Mansion Holiday – when it is voiced by Corey Burton).
 Outside of the U.S. parks, the ghost host was originally Vincent Price who did the narration for France’s Phantom Manor (now voiced by Gerard Chevalier) and, in Hong Kong, by Teichir Hori.

-The Dueling Ghosts – Locked in an eternal battle over honor these two pistol packing, nineteenth century gentlemen duel to the death even in the afterlife.
+Locked in an eternal battle over honor these two pistol-packing, nineteenth-century gentlemen duel to the death even in the afterlife.
 Portrayed materializing from portraits perched above the balcony (in the ballroom’s grand ghostly reveal), the two come to “life” to forever fire flintlocks at each other.
 This may have not been the original intention for these two feuding phantoms.
 According to a fascinating story on the Long Forgotten Haunted Mansion Blog (which includes impressive behind the scenes images), it seems that original artwork for the ballroom had these two taking potshots at each other above fireplace.
 See that full story here.

 Which spirits especially spooked you at Haunted Mansion?
 Please place an epitaph honoring your favorite phantom in the comments section (six feet?) below: